mikepcarlos/module-1-code-challenge-round-2-dumbo-web-080618-complete-this-challenge-1535117394/README.md

 *Methods:*
 + Movie.all
   + returns an array of all movies
-+ Movie.highest_rated
-  + should return the movie with the highest average rating across viewers
-+ Movie.mass_assign_genre
++ Movie#watchlists
-  + given an array of movie titles and a genre name, should assign the genre to each movie
+  + returns an array of all the watchlist objects that contain that movie
 + Movie#viewers
   + returns all of the viewers who added this movie to their watchlist
 + Movie#average_rating
-  + returns the average of all ratings across viewers
+  + returns the average of all ratings across all viewers watchlist ratings
++ Movie.highest_rated
+  + should return the movie with the highest average rating across all the viewers watchlists